Inokinoki/inoki-blog/source/_posts/Bug_AX88179_178a_USB_Ethernet_adapter_Linux_Driver.md

 {% asset_img 4.b_receive.png B reception %}

-And finally, on the device b, our destination, we can see that all packets with 1516 length disappeared, which means that they are dropped.
+And finally, on the device A, our destination, we can see that all packets with 1516 length disappeared, which means that they are dropped.

 # Problem